imgag/ngs-bits/doc/install_mac.md

 _Note:_ The above mentioned processes have been tested on Intel-based Macs.
 It remains unknown if GSvar can be compiled natively for M1 CPUs (Qt 5 does not officially/completly support M1 chips yet).
 However, they claim it works through the Rosetta translation layer, native arm64 support seems to be under development.
 Qt 6 should officially support Apple Silicon.

+## Running GSvar client app

+At the moment GSvar is distributed as an individual DMG file (not through the official App Store).
+It may cause some inconveniencies due to the Mac OS privacy and security settings.
+GSvar needs to be added as an exception, since Mac OS cannot establish or verify where the app comes from.
+Follow these steps to launch GSvar:

+- Download DMG file
+- Double click the file, you well see the app container (this may take several minutes, since the operating system will be performing some checks)
+- Copy-paste or drag and drag-and-drop GSvar into your `Applications` folder
+- Laucnh GSvar from `Applications` folder or using `Spotlight`.
+Your security settings may forbid running apps downloaded outside of the App Store.
+In this case you will have to go to `Privacy & Security` section of the system settings, scroll down to `Security` and select `Anywhere` or `App Store & Known Developers` in the dropdown list next to the `Allow applications from`
+- During the launch GSvar will ask to perform its automatic configuraton, press `Yes`.
+It will generate `settings.ini` file containing settings tuned to your setup

+## IGV installation
+- run `brew install openjdk`, since IGV requires Java
+- To use IGV, you will have to install and configure it manually

 ## Integration with IGV

 For all the questions related to IGV, please see the [`IGV installation page`](GSvar\install_igv.md).